 Contrary to popular belief, artificial intelligence is not a recent technology.
 AI is a subject that dates back to the 1950s, and many companies have been working with it for a long time.
 Indeed, digital has been used for tasks that can be easily modeled, before gradually being applied to human problems, which are much less so.
 If artificial intelligence has been around for so long, why is it so popular now?
 There are two reasons for this:

-- Firstly, it is the result of a revolution that will be at least as disruptive as the invention of the Internet.
 The Internet also existed for a very long time before all and sundry favored it.
 The Web browser, and later ADSL, have allowed everyone to connect from home, although initially, the Internet had a purely military or scientific use.
 The emergence of social networks and other tools in the workplace (email, cloud computing, online backups, etc.) and mobility (smartphones, tablets, etc.) have made the Internet essential to all users.
 The same stands true for artificial intelligence, the usage of which is only nascent despite its respectable age.

-- Secondly, we are still witnessing the evolution of the two necessary ingredients for the explosion of artificial intelligence.
 On the one hand, data collection and intrinsic data accuracy: we have never collected so much data before.
 The more information there is the more advanced AI will be.
 On the other hand, computing power continues to evolve.
 Despite a potential slowdown in Moore’s law, according to which the performance of the best processors on the market doubles every two years thanks to technological progress, this increase in power makes it possible to process all of the available data.

 Artificial intelligence is a pragmatic approach that focuses on solving problems.
 Compared to computer science, as we knew it, there is no more need to program what the machine is supposed to do by giving it precise instructions.
 With artificial intelligence, the process is different: the machine will take the execution path.